 The Future Scholars Visitation Program serves as a recruitment tool for prospective graduate students, allowing them to visit the University of Georgia campus and their academic departments of interest.
-This program follows the University of Georgia’s strategic plan to create a more diverse environment on campus by recruiting students from historically underrepresented backgrounds.
+This program follows the University of Georgia’s strategic plan to create a more diverse environment on campus by recruiting students from underrepresented within the discipline and/or first-generation populations.

-Current undergraduate seniors, masters and/or professional students, and graduates from colleges and universities across the United States, including minority-serving institutions and graduate preparation programs, are invited to apply.
+Current undergraduate seniors, masters and/or professional students, and graduates from colleges and universities across the United States, including minority-serving institutions and graduate preparation programs, are eligible to be considered.

 Students who are selected must:

-- Be eligible to pursue a graduate or professional degree in Fall 2018
+- Be eligible to pursue a graduate degree in Fall 2020

-- Self-identify with a background under-represented in higher education
+- Self-identify with a background underrepresented within the discipline and/or first-generation

 This three-day event includes the opportunity for participants to: